William Zisman: Life and career

-While at NRL, Dr. Zisman developed the vibrating condenser method of measuring contact potential, a method that has been widely used since then.
+While at NRL, Zisman developed the vibrating condenser method of measuring contact potential, a method that has been widely used since then.
 In fact, he did his master's thesis on this topic at MIT.
 He also did significant work on oils and during the war he made many important observations that led to the development of synthetic lubricants and additives.
 Perhaps no one of his era made greater contributions to the vast collection of excellent data on contact angle, wettability, surface tension, and adhesion.
 In 1954 he was awarded the Navy Distinguished Civilian Service Award.
 In 1961, Zisman received the International Award from the Society of Tribologists and Lubrication Engineers.
 In 1963, he received the Kendall Award from the American Chemical Society for his vast contributions to surface science.
 In 1964 he was awarded the Department of Defense Distinguished Civilian Service Award from the Secretary of Defense.
-In 1965 Clarkson College of Technology awarded Dr. Zisman with an Honorary Doctor of Science degree.
+In 1965 Clarkson College of Technology awarded Zisman with an Honorary Doctor of Science degree.
 In 1968 he was awarded the Office of Naval Research's Captain Robert Dexter Conrad Award.
 In 1969, he was awarded the Mayo D. Hersey Award from the American Society of Mechanical Engineers.

 He was the author of over 100 publications and held 39 patents, 10 of which are held by the US Navy.
 He also authored Zisman's Plot method which is incorporated in ramé-hart DROPimage software.
 Among his greatest inventions is the NRL Contact Angle Goniometer which has been manufactured by ramé-hart instrument co., Succasunna, NJ, for over 50 years.